A Guide To The Different Types Of Counselors

 In today's environment, clinical mental health counselors are qualified to meet the challenges of providing high-quality care cost-effectively.
 CMHCs have a foundational skill set distinct from other behavioral health disciplines.
 Their training in addressing the whole person's needs and wellness and prevention makes them well-situated to lead the effort in integrating health care.

 Graduate education and clinical training prepare clinical mental health counselors to provide a full range of services for individuals, couples, families, adolescents, and children.
-Licensure requirements for clinical mental health counseling are equivalent to those for clinical social workers and marriage and family therapists, two other disciplines that require a master's degree for independent status.
+Licensure requirements for clinical mental health counseling are equivalent to those for clinical social workers and marriage and family therapists, two other types of counseling careers that require a master's degree for independent status.

 - Earned a master's degree in counseling